elhammoghaddami/getir-task-manager/README.md

 ### Requirements:
 - Node
 * Install the latest LTS version of Node.js from https://nodejs.org.
-IMPORTANT: The server uses ES2015 features AND the Angular CLI so you need a current version of Node.js.

 ## Run the Application
 Simply clone the project or download and extract the .zip to get started.